Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/pipeline.md

 ![Edit Pipeline](images/pipeline.png)

-Once pipeline edit work area is opened, all stages are collapsed.

 ### Structure of Pipeline

 Before we go through the page, let's take a minute to learn the structure of pipeline.